+- Flu shot.
 Flu shots can be given to children 6 months and older.
-Side effects might include soreness, redness or swelling where the shot was given, low-grade fever, or muscle aches.
+Side effects might include soreness, redness, and tenderness or swelling where the shot was given.
+A low-grade fever, headache and muscle aches can also occur.

 To determine how many doses of flu vaccine your child needs:

 - 2 doses.
-If your child is younger than 9 and is getting the flu shot for the first time or previously only received one dose, plan for two doses given at least four weeks apart.
+If your child is younger than age 9 years and is getting the flu vaccine for the first time or has only had one dose of the vaccine in total prior to July 1, 2018, plan for two doses given at least four weeks apart.
 Begin the process as early as possible.
-Children who need two doses but only receive one can have reduced or no protection from the flu.

 - 1 dose.
-If your child has had two or more total doses of the flu vaccine at any time — the two doses need not have been given during the same season or consecutive seasons — one dose is enough.
-Likewise, if your child gets the flu vaccine for the first time at age 9 or older, one dose is enough.
+If your child has had two or more flu vaccine doses at any time before July 1, 2018 — the two doses need not have been given during the same season or consecutive seasons — one dose is enough.
+Likewise, if your child gets the flu vaccine for the first time at age 9 years or older, one flu shot is enough.

 - Your child is allergic to eggs.
 Most types of flu vaccines contain a small amount of egg protein.
 If your child has an egg allergy, he or she can receive the flu shot without any additional precautions.
 If your child has a severe egg allergy, he or she should be vaccinated in a medical setting and be supervised by a doctor who is able to recognize and manage severe allergic conditions.